 Is there a version for Windows, Mac, Android, or iOS?

 The Zcash company has official support for only Linux.
-While we have no intentions to officially support other operating systems, a third-party has already ported the client for MacOS and you can keep an eye on our community forum for future third-party Windows and mobile support.
+While we have no intentions to officially support other operating systems, you can keep an eye on our community forum for future third-party Windows and mobile support.
 Since we do not have the resources to review software we do not build ourselves, we encourage users to do due diligence on the legitimacy and safety of software built by third-parties before downloading and installing.